Charlie Bit My Finger

-"Charlie bit my finger - again !", more simply known as "Charlie Bit My Finger" or "Charlie Bit Me", was a 2007 internet viral video famous for being at the time the most viewed YouTube video.
+"Charlie bit my finger – again!", more simply known as "Charlie Bit My Finger" or "Charlie Bit Me", is a 2007 Internet viral video famous for being at the time the most viewed YouTube video.
 As of October 2022, the video received over 897 million views.
-In May 2021, the video was sold as an NFT at auction for over $700,000.
-On 24 May, the video was set to Unlisted.

-The 56-second-long video, which was uploaded on YouTube in May 2007, features Harry Davies-Carr (aged 3) and Charlie Davies-Carr (aged 1), two brothers from the United Kingdom.
-Both seated in a chair, Harry puts his finger into Charlie's mouth and gets bitten.
-He says "Charlie bit me", before putting his finger back into Charlie's mouth, upon which it gets bitten harder.
-Harry says "ouch" repeatedly, and his brother begins to giggle.
-Afterwards, Harry smiles and repeats "Charlie bit me.
-And that really hurt."
+The 56-second-long video, which was uploaded on YouTube on 22 May 2007 UTC, features Harry Davies-Carr (aged 3) and Charlie Davies-Carr (aged 1), two brothers from England.
+Both seated in a chair, Charlie nibbles on Harry's finger, to the amusement of both.
+Harry says "Charlie bit me" before putting a finger back into Charlie's mouth, who bites down in earnest.
+Charlie maintains his grip through Harry's increasing protests until he takes the finger out just as Harry starts screaming.
+Harry remonstrates with his brother, who giggles.
+Harry, too, soon smiles at how "Charlie bit [him]," although he remains rueful of how it hurt.

-On 23 July 2021, the video was set to "Private" due to a change in YouTube policy that automatically marked private all "unlisted" videos dated 31 December 2016 or earlier.
+On 23 July 2021, the video was marked as "private" due to a change in YouTube's policies that automatically marked private all "unlisted" videos dated 31 December 2016 or earlier.
 YouTube announced the change on 23 June 2021 as a 30-day warning before the change took effect.
+In January 2024, the video returned to YouTube after being private for thirty months.
+It has been since been regarded as one of the videos that bridged the gap between family video and phones.

+In May 2021, the video was sold as an NFT at auction for over $700,000.
 The Charlie Bit Me "Official Remix" and "Working With Harry and Charlie" NFTs were auctioned off in May 2021.

 Background

 Howard Davies-Carr, the father of the boys, said the video was "simply an attempt to capture the boys growing up".
 While watching the finger-biting scene on his camera after recording it, it "didn't particularly stand out".
-It was not until he transferred the video onto his computer a few weeks later and played it again that he found it to be comedic.
+It was not until he transferred the video onto his computer a few weeks later and played it again that he found it comedic.

-The Davies-Carr family lives in the United Kingdom.
-Howard uploaded the video onto YouTube so that it could be watched by the boys' godfather, who was living in the United States.
+The Davies-Carr family lives in Marlow, Buckinghamshire, nearly 30 miles west of London.
+Howard uploaded the video onto YouTube so that it could be watched by the boys' grandfather, who was living in the United States.
 He chose YouTube because the size of the video file was so big that it could not be sent by email.
 Originally the video was set to private and he mentions, "I was just about to remove (the video) before it exploded.
 But once it had (exploded) I had lost control of the clip anyway so I left it."
-Howard commented on the video: "The clip only went up as I wanted to share it with the boys' godfather.
+Howard commented on the video: "The clip only went up as I wanted to share it with the boys' grandfather.
 I was naive about the whole YouTube thing.
 It became viral and once that happened there was nothing I could do.
 People have sent lovely comments and messages and I now upload a new video of the boys every six weeks."